Chewwi7/Intro-to-Software-Engineering-Project/Technical Design/LanguageSelection.md

   - Fast and Efficient: Websites built with ASP.NET are relatively faster and more efficient than websites built with other frameworks such as PHP.
   - Compiles code to object code: This feature allows us to quickly resolve issues with our code
+  - Compatible on all Computer OS: ASP.NET Core is newer and works across all major computer operating systems
+  - High Level of Interactivity: ASP.NET Core are relatively more interactive but require more coding to make it more responsive to users
+  - Easy to Use Maintain: This framework provides features such as auto-scaling